The Invincibility Myth: Distracted Drivers Don’t Let Facts Influence Behavior

 This survey that should be interesting to, well, anyone who ever drives or rides in a car.
 First, there’s surprising information about drivers’ perceptions of risks.
 Here are a few of the highlights:

-- Drinking and driving: 94 percent of responders think it’s dangerous to drive after consuming three (or more) drinks, while 68 percent think consuming even one or two drinks before driving is dangerous.
+Drinking and driving: 94 percent of responders think it’s dangerous to drive after consuming three (or more) drinks, while 68 percent think that consuming even one or two drinks before driving is dangerous.

 I guess we could consider it a positive thing that so many drivers at least recognize the risks.
 In terms of education alone, it means that safety campaigns have at least succeeded in hammering the message home.